Overview

 |---|---|

-| Trigger | Entry point for the workflow |
+| Trigger | Entry point — receives recipients, actor, and data from the API |

-| Channel | Send notification via a channel |
+| Channel | Send a notification via a configured channel |

 | Wait | Delay execution for a duration |

-| Batch | Group notifications together |
+| Digest | Group notifications together |

 | Throttle | Limit notification frequency |

-| End | Terminate a workflow branch |
+| End | Terminate a workflow path |

 Building a Notiflow